-As long as the value x is not actually evaluated, we're safe.
-None of the base types need to look at x (see the " $$ " matches they use), so things will work just fine.
+This syntax, also known as ir- As long as the value x is not actually evaluated, refutable patterns, allows pattern matches which al- we're safe.
+None of the base types need to look at x ways succeed.
+That means any clause using the (see the "" matches they use), so things will work

-One wrinkle with the above is that we must provide type annotations in the interpreter or the code when using a Nothing constructor.
+One wrinkle with the above is that we must erally useful when an action should be taken on provide type annotations in the interpreter or the the type of a particular value, even if the value isn't code when using a Nothing constructor.
 Nothing has type Maybe a but, if not enough other information is available, Haskell must be told what a is.
 Some example default values:

+'''

-''' -- Return "Just False"
+-- Return "Just False"

 defMB = defValue (Nothing :: Maybe Bool)

--- Return "Just ',"
+-- Return "Just ' '"

-defMC = defValue (Nothing :: Maybe Char) '''
+defMC = defValue (Nothing :: Maybe Char)

+'''